SCOPE OF THIS CHAPTER

 Mentoring – Emma has not yet heard from MALS and I advised I would chase this up for her.
 Emma feels that this would be a good support for John to help him get out and about more and involved in positive activities.

-What are the underlying risk indicators/high risk factors and/or protective factors identified in the visit?
+What are the concerns/risks or protective factors identified in the visit?

-This is where you record anything that you noted during the visit that is a risk or protective factor.
+This is where you record anything that you noted during the visit that is a concern/risk or protective factor.

 - This may be something linked to the plan or something new;